 If you’re not interested in making a frog hop game, you can check out a few of the other courses that the platform has available.

-3D Art with Maya LT is a short 163-minute course that focuses on “3D art production pipeline” as you “model, texture, and export a game model into the Unity game engine.”
+3D Art with Maya LT is a short 163-minute course that focuses on the “3D art production pipeline” like you “model, texture, and export a game model into the Unity game engine.”